lumirelle/impurities/assets/docs/technique/software-dev/web/js-framework/nuxt/latest/standard-manual.md

 we paste vue-stylelint/.vscode/settings.json .vscode/ -f

 # >> TS 编译器设置
-# NOTE: Nuxt Latest is fully typed & has auto-generated `tsconfig.json`
+# Nuxt Latest is fully typed & has auto-generated `tsconfig.json`
+# We don't need to configure the TS compiler ourselves

 # >> EditorConfig
 we paste .editorconfig -f